bytedance/flutter_ume/kits/flutter_ume_kit_console/README.md

 flutter_ume_kit_console is the Console kits package of flutter_ume.
 Please visit [flutter_ume](https://pub.dev/packages/flutter_ume) for details.

+This plugin cannot listen to `print` or `developer.log` directly.
+You need to use the `debugPrint` method to print logs, or use it with another log library such as [logging](https://pub.dev/packages/logging) or [logger](https://pub.dev/packages/logger).

-If you are using packages like [logging](https://pub.dev/packages/logging) or [logger](https://pub.dev/packages/logger), you can call `consolePrint` to print logs to the console.
+If you use another log library, you can call `consolePrint` to print the log to the in-app console.

 ```dart
 // logging